timjogorman/RicherEventDescription/guidelines.md

 - Based on last Thursday's MRI, her **swelling** is mostly gone.

-This is not, however, any OVERLAP mention that extends into the past (after all, nearly everything extends *a little* into the past) but rather only for events that have clear and explicit encoding of being true in the past and present.
+This is not, however, any OVERLAP mention that extends into the past (after all, nearly everything extends *a little* into the past) but rather only events that have clear and explicit encoding of being true in the past and present.
 The following lists define exactly which bits of evidence are allowable for this.
 This need for evidence also means that multiple mentions of the same event might vary between BEFORE and BEFORE/OVERLAP, or between BEFORE/OVERLAP and OVERLAP, and that is ok.

 Be sure that any time you are using BEFORE-OVERLAP, the fact that an EVENT started before DOCTIME and continues is explicitly encoded by the language of the text (rather than through your own inference or world knowledge).
 [Here is a list of the kinds of things that are admissable evidence for BEFORE/OVERLAP use](#Permissable Evidence for BEFORE/OVERLAP).
 While this should not be considered a closed list, other kinds of evidence for BEFORE/OVERLAP should be similarly explicit.